Python is amazing.

 While the technologies mentioned above are commonly-named and commonly-referenced, some of them serve completely different purposes (or, at least, operate in completely different ways).

-Throughout my time working with Python, I’ve run across tons of these .*ython tools.
+Throughout my time working with the Python interfaces, I’ve run across tons of these .*ython tools.
 But not until recently did I take the time to understand what they are, how they work, and why they’re necessary (in their own ways).

-In this post, I’ll start from scratch and move through the various Python implementations, concluding with a thorough introduction to PyPy, which I believe is the future of the language.
+In this tutorial, I’ll start from scratch and move through the various Python implementations, concluding with a thorough introduction to PyPy, which I believe is the future of the language.

 It all starts with an understanding of what ‘Python’ actually is.